“Musical ability is not an inborn talent

 The studio is specialized in the Suzuki method but also offers traditional style lessons and Skype lessons.
 You can find more information in the dedicated sections.

-Dario has got more than 10 years experience teaching piano to people of all level and ages.
-He holds a summa cum laude Piano performance MA from Italy and has followed extensive training in early childhood education in London and Rome.
+Dario has got more than 15 years’ experience teaching piano to people of all level and ages.
+He holds a summa cum laude Piano performance MA from Italy and has followed extensive training in early childhood education in London, Rome and Bruxelles.
 He is prize winner in more than 20 piano competitions and has performed in Europe and South America.
 He is specialized in teaching with the Suzuki method but also integrates his lessons with other creative approaches like Orff-Schulwerk and Dalcroze.
 He is piano teacher at the Nord Anglia International School of Rotterdam.

 Beside the classical music and pedagogy path he is now broadening his musical knowledge studying Latin Jazz at Rotterdam Conservatory, CODARTS.